 Students will have the option of submitting an additional one page, type-written journal summary paper (Instructions included at the end of the syllabus).
-This paper can be submitted at any time during the semester however, it MUST be submitted by December 3rd.
-This paper will be worth 10 extra credit points.
+This paper can be submitted at any time during the semester however, it MUST be submitted by May 6th.
+This paper will be worth a maximum of 10 extra credit points.